AndrewRoe34/quick-sched/README.md

 **Note: You need Java 17 (or newer) to run this application**

 ## Usage
+> Newbie Tip: To see how `QuickSched` works without having to create the data yourself, you can have it generate dummy data for you.
+See [here](#generate-dummy-data) for more details.

 QuickSched makes it trivially simple to create a fully customizable schedule.
 Here we go over how to work with some of these core mechanics.

 ### Features of QuickSched